Anxieties resurface as gunfire erupts on NYC subway

 NEW YORK (AP) — As the year began, New Yorkers shuddered at a subway crime straight out of urban nightmares — the death of a woman shoved onto the tracks by a disturbed stranger.
 The city’s new mayor vowed to “make sure New Yorkers feel safe in our subway system.”

-Frightened riders fled, and so did the gunman, who remains at large.
+Frightened riders fled, and so did the gunman, who remained at large Wednesday.

 Much is still unknown about the attack, including whether it was an act of terrorism.
 At a Tuesday evening press conference, authorities said they were looking for Frank R. James, 62, who they say rented a van linked to the shooting.